-English learners are provided a rigorous, intellectually rich, relevant and standards-based curriculum with instructional scaffolding that supports comprehension, active engagement and participation and mastery.
-They are supported to develop high levels of proficiency in English-across the curriculum in all academic content courses-and have opportunities to develop high levels of proficiency in other languages.
-Instructional pedagogy is inquiry centered and project-based-fostering critical thinking, creative thought and collaboration.
-English learners have access to A-G college entrance courses taught in the home language when possible and needed, Advanced Placement courses as well as electives!
+English learners are provided a rigorous, intellectually rich, relevant, and standards-based curriculum with instructional scaffolding that supports comprehension, active engagement and participation and mastery.
+They are supported to develop high levels of proficiency in English-in and across the curriculum-and have opportunities to build skill in other languages.
+English Learners have access to the full curriculum!
 Belief in students and high expectations for English learners are communicated.